-While the majority of Kauai hiking trails and beaches are open to you, the highway and beaches beyond Hanalei will be closed until July 23 or longer.
-There has been no date set for the reopening of the Kalalau Trail.
+While the majority of Kauai hiking trails and beaches are open to you, the highway is scheduled to reopen on May 20, and beaches beyond Hanalei will be closed until sometime this summer.
+There has been no exact date set for the reopening of the Kalalau Trail.
 On behalf of our island community, we thank you for your kokua during this time.

 A recent guest staying at our Kauai vacation rentals asked if a 4WD was needed to reach the trail head.
 They were pleased to learn you can drive to where the trail begins at Ke`e Beach.
 It’s at the end of the road on the North Shore.

 Today’s hike will be a 4 mile round-trip to beautiful Hanakapiai Beach.
 Many guidebooks recommend 2 hours but my advice is to block 4 hours from your schedule for this Kauai hike.